Another Special Life in Christ:

 "I'm trying to earn the right to be heard.
 And when I get that right, I'm going to share Christ's love" .

-[FYI: here is a link to a Wiccan write-up about Chris' approach.
-And it has some letters to the editor, the end of one being, "They pride themselves in being 'pagans' and 'witches'.
+FYI: Web searches may be able to find a Wiccan write-up about Chris' approach.
+I found one back in 2004, and it had some letters to the editor, the end of one being, "They pride themselves in being 'pagans' and 'witches'.
 Fine for them, just don't force it on the rest of us.
-By the way, if one of them is ever homeless or have a medical emergency, good luck on finding an 'earth-based religion' homeless shelter or hospital.
-Harold Cannon, Candler"]
+By the way, if one of them is ever homeless or have a medical emergency, good luck on finding an 'earth-based religion', homeless shelter, or hospital."
+Written by Harold Cannon, Candler.

-Pleasant Valley Church in Georgia operates a widely know deliverance ministry which has cured many persons from demonically controlled illnesses...I know because my close friend, Diane O'Connell, has been involved as an intern there preparatory to soon starting an orphanage missionary effort in Kenya in 2005.
+Pleasant Valley Church (now named Hope of the Generations Church) in Thomaston, Georgia, operates a widely know deliverance ministry which has cured many persons from demonically controlled illnesses...I know because my close friend, Diane O'Connell, had been involved as an intern there (around 2004) preparatory to soon starting an orphanage missionary effort in Kenya in 2005 (which did not materialize).

 Also, check out Whyte's testimony demonic possession & deliverance ministries.